What Is Shavuot? Traditions, Dairy Food and Learning Shavuot: Traditions, Dairy Food & Learning | The Jewish Agency

 Today, we celebrate Shavuot by going to synagogue to hear the 10 Commandments, having festive meals of dairy foods, staying up all night to learn and reading the Book of Ruth.

 The meals and synagogue attendance are customs for any Jewish holiday.
-But why do we partake in the other customs?
+But why do we partake in the other customs and Shavuot traditions?

-Regarding the dairy foods, there are many explanations.
-One of the most popular ones is that when we were receiving the Torah on Mount Sinai, we were pure and innocent like newborn babies are, and babies subsist on milk.
-Thus, we have cheesecake, chocolate milk, cheese and crackers, yogurts, milkshakes and many other delicious dairy treats.
+A common question that comes up around this holiday is why do Jews eat dairy food on Shavuot?
+One of the more popular explanations is that when we received the Torah on Mount Sinai, we were pure and innocent like newborn babies are, and babies subsist on milk.
+Thus, we have cheesecake, blintzes, cheese and crackers, ice cream, and many other delicious dairy treats over the course of the holiday.

 We stay up all night to learn the Torah because the day that it was supposed to be given, the Jews accidentally overslept.